pavelsof/ipatok/README.rst

 api
 ===

-``tokenise(string, strict=False, diphtongs=False, replace=False)`` takes an IPA
+``tokenise(string, strict=False, replace=False, diphtongs=False, merge=None)``
-string and returns a list of tokens.
+takes an IPA string and returns a list of tokens.
 A token usually consists of a single letter together with its accompanying diacritics.
 If two letters are connected by a tie bar, they are also considered a single token.
 Except for length markers, suprasegmentals are excluded from the output.
 Whitespace is also ignored.
 The function accepts the following keyword arguments:

 - ``strict``: if set to ``True``, the function ensures that ``string`` complies to the `IPA spec`_ (the 2015 revision); a ``ValueError`` is raised if it does